 - Proof of state or local tax status (e.g., a sales tax permit)

-- Proof of insurance
+- Proof of insurance or surety bonds

 - Educational or professional qualifications of owners and key staff